rslarson2019/RPG_Game/README.md

 # Overview

 I created this text-based RPG game in Java.
 I wanted to learn the basics of Object Oriented Programming in Java while doing something that I thought would be fun.
 This content was cool to create the story for a while using multiple classes and superclasses to create this system.
+The classes are used to determine the story, the game logic, the player, and character information.
+The Character class is a super class that I used to extend player.

 [Software Demo Video](http://youtube.link.goes.here)